 The director, Dr Charles Y Cai, is a highly qualified Chinese Medicine practitioner with over twenty years clinical experience and a sound knowledge of Chinese medicine that was passed to him from his father and grandfather.

 By taking the time to properly diagnose ailments and prepare an effective treatment, Charles has helped many people to recover from a wide variety of painful and distressing conditions.
 Dr Cai has carried out successful research on the treatment of depression, insomnia, menopause and MS. The findings have been published in over 10 different journal and books.

 Charles is a registered doctor in China and a full practicing member of Australian Acupuncture and Chinese Medicine Association (AACMA).

 Dr. Linda Liang graduated from Heilongjiang University of Chinese Medicine, China in 1978.
 She had worked at Harbin Chinese Medicine hospital as a Doctor and professor for 38 years.
 I have 5 Chinese herbal formulas been successfully approved by Heilongjiang food and drug authority in 1998, also I published articles and one book on Medical Science in China.

 Specialized in TCM acupuncture technique with unique touching pulse diagnosis method to determinate the application of acupuncture points and Chinese Herbs in all kind of ailments.
-I do Special painless acupuncture technique to quickly get the best result while treating chronic conditions, and effectively for pain relief, as well for depression and anxiety of stresses, infertility and IVF assistance.
+I do Special painless acupuncture technique to quickly get the best result while treating chronic conditions, and effectively for pain relief, as well for depression and anxiety of stress, assist with Infertility and IVF program.